mccaurtney87/cd_ci/README.md

 # cd_ci
-#This is a demo of CD-CI pipeline.
+#This is a demo of CD-CI pipeline..